Karthikvasudev/terraform/cfn-templates/aip-bi/bi-app/Readme.md

 --capabilities CAPABILITY_IAM --disable-rollback \
 --region us-east-1

-aws cloudformation create-stack \
---stack-name bi-app-aws-resources-devops-sns-fileuploaded \
---template-body file://bi-aip-sns-s3-lambda.cfn.json \
---parameters file://bi-aip-sns-s3-lambda-launch-params-us-east-1.json \
---capabilities CAPABILITY_IAM --disable-rollback \
---region us-east-1

-# configure the lambda event source to the sns topic manually
 aws cloudformation update-stack \
 --stack-name bi-app-aws-resources-devops-master \
 --template-body file://bi-aws-resources.cfn.json \
---parameters ParameterKey=Environment,ParameterValue=devops \
+--parameters file://bi-devops-aws-resources-launch-params.json \
 --capabilities CAPABILITY_IAM --disable-rollback \
 --region us-east-1

+### Note: After the stack is created,In the console,go to the lambda got function created and configure the event source of the lambda to the sns topic got created.